jkaczmarzyk/RedditMentalHealth/README.md

 sys.path.append('/content/drive/My Drive/reddit_mental_health')
 ```

-You may have to perform some installs.
+You may have to perform some installs and restart the notebook.
 ```
- may have to !pip install transformers
-# and then restart notebook

 !pip install transformers
 ```